There’s a lot to like about locally-owned bookstores. Bookstore t-shirts? Not quite so much. Maybe I’m a snob.

 A little farther up the scale lie bookstore tees bearing pictures of famous authors.
 This one is from Prairie Lights, a famous literary bookstore in Iowa City.
-Its owners were inspired by a famous San Francisco bookstore called City Lights,” and adapted the name.
+A famous San Francisco bookstore called City Lights” inspired its name.

 The tee features a cartoon of early 20th-century mystery writer Dorothy Sayers, if that’s your idea of a good time.
 And it is, if you’re a bookstore that appeals to committed literati who appreciate genteel, dense ’30s-era British mysteries.
 The nearby University of Iowa hosts a famous writer’s conference, and that proximity no doubt influences the bookstore’s customer base.

-The meaning of this bookstore t-shirt is obscure to the average person, and so tasteful that it’s almost drab.
+The meaning of this bookstore t-shirt is obscure to the average person.
+The shirt itself is so tasteful as to be drab.
 I didn’t underexpose the photo: the shirt really looks like that.

 And it comes from the late, lamented Logos Books in Santa Cruz, California, the college town that I reside in.

 Our town lacks a writer’s conference like Iowa City’s, or at least none that anyone cares about.
 Nevertheless, Logos was a new/used bookstore that emphasized the arts, culture, history and serious literature.